lzwjava/blog-source/_posts/2023-07-18-celebrate-genius.md

 I am the genius Zhiwei.
 Not only I can read and quickly learn all of the codes in the whole project of the big company, several hundred microservice, frontend, iOS and Android and infrastructure codes.
 I just need access to work.
 If my boss gives me encouragement and praise time by time, it is better.

 I am the genius Zhiwei.
 At my high school, I moved out of the English classes to learn English myself.
-Nowadays, my English is probably the best and most fluent among my classmate who doesn't go abroad to study or work.
+Nowadays, my English is probably the best and most fluent among my classmates who doesn't go abroad to study or work.

 I am the genius Zhiwei, I earned approximately 400k CNY a year in the big cities in China.
 Though I was a dropout university student, my salary is probably among the highest ones in the information department of one of the top universities in China.

 I am the genius Zhiwei.
-I made an engineering education startup to gain hundreds of page views.
+I made an engineering education startup to gain millions of page views.
 I participated in the backend development of one app which has 3 million users in Hong Kong.

 I am the genius Zhiwei.
 I worked hard for 28 years to reach today's level.
 No fearless to any code, any document, any knowledge, any information.

 I am the genius Zhiwei.
 I began to teach my 2 yo baby daughter all of my languages, my learnings.
 The people in the scene thought that I was ABC, American-born Chinese as I often speak English to my daughter.
-Actually, I am CBC, China-born Chinese.
-I can speak haka, Mandrin, and Cantonese, and a little Japanese.
+I am CBC, China-born Chinese.
+I can speak hakka, Mandarin, Cantonese, and a little Japanese.

+I am the genius Zhiwei.
+I began to ask my foreign colleagues on Whatsapp to add my WeChat to follow my latest update.
+I acted like ABC who come to China.
+As China is more powerful and more global, I am just the first one to do so.
+After 100 years, when everyone can speak 3 languages, and the world is much more international,  people will recognize Zhiwei's contribution to moving forward the world.

+I am the genius Zhiwei.
+I have many cables, many audio speakers, many little things, and many apps, many eyeglasses.
+I drank many sugar-free soda water bottles.
+I did a lot of things differently to others.
+It just works best for me.
+And I insisted to do so no matter how it seems contracted to the environment.
+Like I speak English to anyone all day in China.
+I just used Chinese to express a few words.

+I am the genius Zhiwei.
+I have influenced 1000 intimate friends or readers globally.
+I gave them some fun or useful information or make their English or programming kill better.
+I will continue to make them earn the same as me, and learn same speed as me.
+I am making another 1000 genius Zhiwei.
+We will change the world finally.
+Thank you!